 The Office of the Clerk & Comptroller contains nine divisions, comprised of four operational and five supportive functional areas.
-The Chief Operations Officer leads the business operations divisions of Criminal Courts, Civil Courts, and Records, and the operation support division of Information Technology.
-The Chief Administrative Officer leads the support divisions of Human Resources, Budget, and the business operations Division of Financial Services.
-The Strategic Enterprise and Inspector General Divisions are the fourth and fifth support divisions.
+The Chief Operations Officer leads the business operations divisions of Criminal Courts, Civil Courts, and Records, and the operation support divisions of Information Technology and Strategic Enterprises.
+The Chief Administrative Officer leads the support divisions of Human Resources, Budget, and the business operations division of Financial Services.
+The Division of Inspector General is the fifth support division.
 The Organizational Chart on page 13 provides more detailed information.
 The above staff all report directly to the Clerk & Comptroller.